Floer theory for Lagrangian cobordisms: A monster compendium of holomorphic discs

 Non-constant holomorphic curves have positive total energy, as stated in the following simple lemma.
 We leave the proof to the reader. \begin{Lem} If $u$ is non-constant punctured pseudoholomorphic disc with boundary on a pair of exact Lagrangian cobordisms, and if the almost complex structure is cylindrical outside of $[-T+\epsilon,T-\epsilon] \times Y$, then $E(u) >0$, $E_\alpha(u) \ge 0$, and $E_{d(\phi\alpha)}(u) \ge 0$.
-Moreover, $E_{d(\phi\alpha)}(u) =0$ implies that $u$ is contained inside a trivial cylinder over a Reeb orbit. \end{Lem}
+Moreover, $E_{d(\phi\alpha)}(u) =0$ implies that the image of $u$ is contained in a trivial cylinder over a Reeb orbit. \end{Lem}